dzimine/aws-greengrass-ml-inference/README.md

 # AWS Greengrass ML Inference Playground

 This codifies [AWS ML inference tutorial](https://docs.aws.amazon.com/greengrass/latest/developerguide/ml-console.html).
-The intend is a consisten repeatable development environment for experimenting and enjoying Greengrass ML Inference.
+The intend is a consistent repeatable development environment for experimenting and enjoying Greengrass ML Inference.

 * Instead of using AWS Console, resource defined in with [Greengo](http://greengo.io) and created with Python/Boto3.
-* Instead of Raspberry PI, a Ubuntu VM.
+* Instead of Raspberry PI, a Ubuntu VM with Vagrant.
 * Instead of a camera, images are dropped to an `/images` folder in a VM.
 The ML inference Lambda function uses access to local volume to read the images.